 Personal loans for home improvements are great, especially if you have an emergency situation like the leaky roof that was mentioned before.
 The whole application and approval process usually takes only a few hours but can take a day or two, depending on the bank.

-One of the great things about taking out a loan of any kind is that if you take out a loan and you make all of your monthly payments on time, over time, it can actually help to improve your credit score.
+One of the great things about taking out a loan of any kind is that if you make all of your monthly payments on time, over time, it can actually help to improve your credit score.
 As you make your loan payments, you show the lenders that you do not present a risk that may cause them to lose money in the future.

 If you are looking for ways to improve your credit score, you should consider using your home improvements as an opportunity to do so.
 You can save money in the short term while improving your overall credit score in the long term.